-The Shareholders' Meeting, acting under the conditions of quorum and majority required for extraordinary shareholders' meetings, decides that the securities issued by pursuant to this delegation may consist of debt securities or be related to the issue of such debt securities or permit the issue as intermediate securities, decides to remove the shareholders' preferential subscription right attached to the ordinary shares or securities issued by virtue of the present delegation, takes note, as necessary, that the present delegation unconditionally and expressly waives, in favor of the holders of the securities to be issued giving access to the Company's share capital, express renunciation by the shareholders to their preferential subscription right to the shares to which those securities give right, decides that the maximum nominal amount of the share capital increases that may be completed, immediately or in the future, by virtue of this resolution, may not exceed €158,122.82 (corresponding to 10% of the share capital of the Company as of February 23, 2023, nor, in, any case, exceed the limits provided by applicable regulations as of the date of issue (for reference, on the day of this Shareholders' Meeting, the issue of equity securities carried out by way of a public offering defined in paragraph 1° of Article L. 411-2 of the French Monetary and Financial Code is limited to 20% of the share capital of the Company per year, with such share capital being valued on the date of the decision of the Board of Directors to use this delegation).
-This limit is set without taking into account the par value of the additional shares to be issued, if applicable, in relation to adjustments carried out in order to protect the rights of holders of securities and other rights giving access to capital, in accordance with legal and regulatory requirements as well as applicable contractual provisions, decides that the nominal amount of all issuances of debt securities giving access to the Company's share capital that may be completed pursuant to this resolution will not exceed \$500,000,000 (or the corresponding value of this amount for an issuance in a foreign currency), it being specified that:
+The Annual General Shareholders' Meeting, acting under the conditions of quorum and majority required for extraordinary shareholders' meetings, decides that this authorization shall not be used by the Board of Directors during a public tender offer by a third-party, decides that the securities issued pursuant to this delegation may consist of debt securities or be related to the issue of such debt securities or permit the issue as intermediate securities, decides to waive the shareholders' preferential subscription right attached to the ordinary shares or securities issued by virtue of the present delegation, decides to allow the Board of Directors to grant, at its own discretion, to shareholders a priority subscription right on all or some of the issuances pursuant to this authorization under the terms and conditions set forth pursuant to Article L. 225-135 of the French Commercial Code, if, when the present delegation is used, the Company's shares are admitted to trading on a regulated market (marché réglementé) within the meaning of the French Commercial Code.
+This priority subscription right will not give rise to the creation of negotiable rights, but may be exercised by irrevocable entitlement (à titre irréductible) or subject to pro rata reduction (à titre réductible), if the Board of Directors decides that it is appropriate, notes, as necessary, that the present delegation includes, in favor of the holders of the securities to be issued giving access to the Company's share capital, express waiver by the shareholders of their preferential subscription right with respect to the ordinary shares to which such securities give right, decides that the maximum nominal amount of the share capital increase that may be completed, immediately or in the future, by virtue of this resolution, may not exceed the global amount of €152,914.15.
+This limit is set without taking into account the par value of the ordinary shares to be issued, if applicable, in relation to adjustments carried out in order to protect the rights of holders of securities and other rights giving access to capital, in accordance with legal and regulatory requirements as well as applicable contractual provisions, decides, in addition, that the nominal amount of any share capital increase that may be completed by virtue of the powers granted to the Board of Directors pursuant to this resolution will be deducted from the overall limit set forth in the Twenty-third resolution below, decides that the nominal amount of all issuances of debt securities giving access to the Company's share capital that may be completed by virtue of this resolution will not exceed \$500.000.000 (or the corresponding value of this amount for an issuance in a foreign currency), it being specified that:

-- this amount will be increased, if applicable, for any redemption premium above nominal value, and - this limit does not apply to securities the issuance of which is decided or authorized by the Board of Directors in accordance with Article L. 228-40 of the French Commercial Code, decides that if the issuance of shares or securities referred to above is not subscribed for in full, the Board of Directors, in accordance with the provisions set forth in the law and in the order of its choice, may use any or all of the rights referred to in Article L. 225-134 of the French Commercial Code, in particular it may:
+- this amount will be increased, if applicable, for any redemption premium above nominal value, - this amount will be deducted from the overall limit set forth in the Twenty-third resolution below, - this limit does not apply to securities the issuance of which is decided or authorized by the Board of Directors in accordance with Article L. 228-40 of the French Commercial Code, decides that if the issuance of shares or securities referred to above is not subscribed for in full, the Board of Directors, in accordance with the provisions set forth in the law and in the order of its choice, may use any or all of the rights referred to in Article L. 225-134 of the French Commercial Code, in particular it may: